RohanAntony/rohanantony.github.io/src/content/projects/pipecat-and-cloudflare.md

 Three moving parts:

-- **Browser client** — captures the mic, does WebRTC signaling with the SFU, plays back the bot's track.
+- **Browser client** — captures the mic, connects to the SFU over WebRTC, and plays back the bot's audio track.
-- **Signaling proxy** — a thin Express server so the Cloudflare app secret never touches the browser.
+- **Signaling proxy** — a thin server that keeps the Cloudflare app secret off the browser and handles session setup.
-- **Bot server** — a Pipecat pipeline (`transport.input() → Azure Realtime LLM → transport.output()`) fronted by a custom Cloudflare WebSocket adapter transport.
+- **Bot server** — a Pipecat pipeline connecting the transport layer to the Azure Realtime model, fronted by a custom Cloudflare WebSocket adapter transport.

 The interesting bit is Cloudflare's [WebSocket media transport adapter](https://developers.cloudflare.com/realtime/sfu/media-transport-adapters/websocket-adapter/) (currently in beta), which lets any WebSocket endpoint act as a media source or sink for the SFU.
 Two unidirectional adapters wire up the bot:

-- **Egress (`location: "remote"`)** — the SFU pulls the browser's mic track and streams it to the bot's `/ingest` WebSocket.
-Frames arrive as a protobuf `Packet` with `sequenceNumber`, `timestamp`, and `payload`.
+- **SFU → bot** — the SFU pulls the browser's mic track and streams it to the bot as raw audio frames over a WebSocket.
-- **Ingest (`location: "local"`, `mode: "buffer"`)** — the bot pushes generated audio to `/stream`; the SFU creates a *new* WebRTC track that the browser pulls and plays.
-In buffer mode, only the `payload` field is used.
+- **Bot → SFU** — the bot pushes its generated audio back over a second WebSocket; the SFU turns that into a new WebRTC track that the browser plays.

-The wire format is fixed: **48 kHz, stereo, interleaved, 16-bit signed little-endian PCM**, max 32 KB per message.
-Azure Realtime, meanwhile, speaks **24 kHz mono**.
-So the transport does the sample-rate and channel bridging in both directions.
+The wire format between the SFU and the bot is uncompressed PCM — fixed at 48 kHz stereo — while the model speaks a different rate and channel count, so the transport bridges the two formats in both directions.

 ## What I learned building it

 The full demo — browser client, signaling proxy, and Pipecat bot — came together in under 24 hours.
-Pipecat's transport-agnostic design meant the pipeline itself (`transport.input() → Azure Realtime LLM → transport.output()`) was the easy part; the interesting work was in the glue between the pieces.
+Pipecat's transport-agnostic design meant the pipeline itself was the easy part; the interesting work was in the glue between the pieces.
 A few things worth knowing going in:

 **Know your wire formats upfront.** The WebSocket adapter speaks 48 kHz stereo PCM; Azure Realtime speaks 24 kHz mono.
 Neither side is wrong — they just speak different dialects.
 Mapping those out before writing any code makes the conversion logic obvious rather than emergent.